elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

     - Add authors where applicable
     - Include a page with your learning outcomes and course syllabus

-    You can use the Liascript template from the previous option as inspiration.
     You have now created a course website using GitHub Pages and Quarto, ready for future training delivery!